kstenerud/concise-encoding/cte-specification.md

 A sequential list of objects.
 Lists can contain any mix of any type, including other containers.

-A list begins with an opening square bracket `[`, whitespace  and/or comma separated contents, and finally a closing bracket `]`.
-A trailing comma on the last entry is allowed.
+A list begins with an opening square bracket `[`, whitespace separated contents, and finally a closing bracket `]`.

 Example:

-    [1, "two", 3.1, {}, empty]
+    [1 "two" 3.1 {} empty]

 #### Map

 A map associates objects (keys) with other objects (values).
 Keys may be any mix of scalar or array types, and must not be EMPTY.
 Values may be any mix of any type, including other containers.
 All keys in a map must be unique.

 Map entries are split into key-value pairs using the colon `:` character and optional whitespace.
-Key-value pairs are separated from each other using whitespace and/or commas (either whitespace, or commas, or both).
-A comma is also allowed on the last entry.
+Key-value pairs are separated from each other using whitespace.

-A map begins with an opening curly brace `{`, whitespace and/or comma separated key-value pairs, and finally a closing brace `}`.
+A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

 Example: